Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Fluctuation theorem of total quantum correlation dynamics

-\emph{Fluctuation theorem of total quantum correlation dynamics.---} Having established quantum fluctuation theorems for classical correlations in many-body systems, we now extend the formulation to encompass quantum correlations.
+Having established quantum fluctuation theorems for classical correlations in many-body systems, we now extend the formulation to encompass quantum correlations.
 Based on the definition of the total quantum correlation $\mathcal I(\rho_S)$ and the corresponding dynamical change $\Delta\mathcal I$, we define the stochastic total quantum correlation change as